RobertARandolph/AdmiralBumbleBee.com/Health.md

   * [Bradycardia](https://en.wikipedia.org/wiki/Bradycardia) - Resting HR in the upper 40s.
   * [Bradypnia](https://en.wikipedia.org/wiki/Bradypnea) - ~10 breaths per minute
   * [Gastroparesis](https://en.wikipedia.org/wiki/Gastroparesis)
+  * I do not know the name for this, but a few times a day I suddenly feel like I'm breathing in 'the wrong direction'.
+Inhaling when I should have been exhaling or vice versa.
+It's almost a choking feeling, but the corrective reaction is "Oh, I need to breathe _the other way_".
 * Small Fiber Neuropathy
   * Vestibular Neuritis - Sudden **intense** bouts of vertigo.
 Feels like a giant grabbed me and threw me across the room, but I never hit the wall.
 I believe this symptom is what triggered [Panic Disorder](#panic-disorder) to develop, and continues to trigger sudden panic attacks.
   * [Burning Mouth Syndrome](https://en.wikipedia.org/wiki/Burning_mouth_syndrome)